Followers

 Fort William and Mary

-The scenic town of New Castle, New Hampshire is the site of the ruins of Fort William and Mary.
-Like the college in Virginia, the fort was named in tribute to the (sort of) iconic British rulers of the Glorious Rebellion fame.
-It is ironic that each played a role in establishing the British monarchy in America under the rubric of a revolution.
-But it did and some claim here the first armed resistance to royal authority began long before Lexington and Concord.
+The scenic town of New Castle, New Hampshire, is home to the ruins of Fort William and Mary.
+Similar to the college in Virginia, the fort was named in honor of the somewhat iconic British rulers associated with the Glorious Revolution.
+It's ironic that each played a role in establishing the British monarchy in America under the guise of a revolution.
+However, some argue that the first armed resistance to royal authority started here long before Lexington and Concord.

 The Agitation